Justineo/vue-awesome/README.md

 // or import all icons if you don't care about bundle size import 'vue-awesome/icons'

-// register component with one of 2 methods:
+/* Register component with one of 2 methods */

 // globally (in your main .js file) import Icon from 'vue-awesome/components/Icon.vue' Vue.component('icon', Icon)

-// OR locally (in your component file) import Icon from 'vue-awesome/components/Icon.vue' export default {
+// or locally (in your component file) import Icon from 'vue-awesome/components/Icon.vue' export default {
   components: {